9 Secret Reasons You Might Have Back Pain

 You’ve been skipping ab workouts

 A strong core could combat an achy back.
 “If your abs are weak, your lower back has to work harder, which can lead to back pain,” says Suggs.
 Try plank, superman, or bird dog exercises, which engage your erector spinae, the muscle that keeps your spine erect and helps maintain correct posture, he says.
 Pay attention to your midsection throughout the day.
 “Your core should never be relaxed, whether you’re sitting or walking; that’s when you put yourself at risk for developing pain,” says Suggs.
+While you’re at it, incorporate these exercises for lower back pain to reduce and prevent future pain.

 Your hips are uneven

 Many people have no idea that their hips are uneven, which means one side of your pelvis is slightly higher than the other, says Suggs.
 The imbalance can cause lower back pain in your day-to-day life, and often becomes especially apparent while you work out.
 “It affects how your body responds to certain moves and will be different for everyone,” he says.
 For example, if your left hip is higher and you do a lunge on the left side, you may feel that hip muscle pull tighter.
 If you notice persistent back pain during a workout, Suggs suggests seeing your doctor before trying to cure yourself.
 “Your doctor can evaluate your whole body and detect potential imbalances,” he says.
-These are the signs of back pain that may be more damaging to your health than you think.

 You have a urinary tract infection